 If you’re using Gmail or Google Apps, then by default, Google leaves all your email in your email accuont even though you’re fetching your email via POP3.
 This a fantastic feature for one very important reason…

 Let’s assume you’re an old dog and you’re still using an email client such as MS Outlook.
-Let’s also assume you, like the majority of humans on the planet and you’re not performing routine backups of your computers’ hard drive.
+Let’s also assume you, like the majority of humans on the planet, are not performing routine backups of your computers’ hard drive.
 Should your hard drive ever fail, no problem.
 You simply go out and buy another computer or hard drive, re-install and reconfigure MS Outlook again (ugh!) and click Send/Receive.
 Because Google has kept a copy of all your emails inside your P.O.
 Box, you simply fetch all your emails and you’re back in business.
 Granted you’ll loose all the emails you’ve sent to people and you’ll need to re-create your folders in Outlook, but at least you have all the emails you’ve been sent since you started using Gmail.

 At the beginning of this article I stated that not understanding the difference between POP3 and IMAP could cause a lot of problems down the road.
 Let me give you an example of such a horror story.
 Bob is on a Mac.
 He’s been using his email client (Apple Mail) since the beginning to time.
 He